-Wi-Fi is available at the property.
-Mobile signal is generally good.
+Wi-Fi is available at the property which can be slow and intermittent due to the rural location.
+Mobile signal is generally good depending on provider.
 There is a landline available which can be used for incoming calls or emergency outgoing calls.

 Garden House has oil central heating in addition to the fire in the lounge.
 Logs are provided.

 Access to Garden House is via a track which is steep and rutted in places and care should be taken when driving, particularly during the winter months.
 Please contact us should you have any concerns.

 Head to Norham (4 miles) for a fantastic selection of quality local produce, including meats, pies, and cheeses from Foreman’s, or the Cornhill Village Shop (5 miles) for coffee, cake and scrummy picnic lunches.
 It is also home to the highly regarded Collingwood Arms for elegant evening dining, or a short drive will take you to the Allanton Inn (6 miles) which has a superb reputation for serving excellent locally sourced food amidst relaxed, convivial surroundings.